Hello PyTorch with Job API

 This is automatically created by the Job API.
 The server application configuration leverages NVIDIA FLARE built-in components.

 Note that persistor points to PTFileModelPersistor.
-This is automatically configured when the model SimpleNetwork is added to the server with the to function.
+This is automatically configured from the SimpleNetwork model supplied to the recipe.
 The Job API detects that the model is a PyTorch model and automatically configures PTFileModelPersistor and PTFileModelLocator.

 Client Configuration